Do you have a furry housemate you’d like to evict? Here are four simple and gentle ways to move them along.

-If you’re struggling to see when your possums are leaving the roof or concerned that one will be left behind and become trapped, a pest controller will be able to advise on how to install a one-way door that will let the possums out but not back in.
+If you’re struggling to see when the possums are leaving the roof or if you’re concerned that one will be left behind and become trapped, a pest controller will be able to advise on how to install a one-way door that will let the possums out but not back in.

 During the day, make sure you block all access points to the roof, or the possum will return.
-At sunset, release the possum no more than 50 m from where it was caught.
+At sunset, release the possum on your own property no more than 50 m from where it was caught.

-If you are having trouble evicting a possum, contact a licensed pest controller.
+If you’re still having trouble getting rid of a possum after trying these options, it’s time to contact a licensed pest controller.

 For more information, check out our Living with Wildlife resources.